yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_compute_instance_group.html.markdown

 * `created_at` - The instance group creation timestamp.

-* `variables` - (Optional) A set of key/value  variables pairs to assign to the instance group.
+* `variables` - A set of key/value  variables pairs to assign to the instance group.

+* `status` - Status of the instance group.
 ---

 The `load_balancer_state` block supports: